 The eye, which is blue in color, is believed to protect against misfortune, and it is one of the most popular souvenirs sold in Istanbul.
 You can buy hanging pendants, jewelry, and magnets emblazoned with the evil eye, to name but a few options.
 If you’re looking for inexpensive traditional Turkish mementos, this is a great choice.

-Where to Buy Cheap Souvenirs in Istanbul?
+Where to Buy Cheap Souvenirs in Istanbul

 Istanbul’s markets offer an abundance of bright, beautiful fabrics and textiles.
 Opt for chic, stylish silk pashminas or printed, woven scarves, headscarves, and dresses.
 You can also buy towels, bedding, and homewares.

-Best Place to Buy Turkish Textile in Istanbul
+What to Buy in Istanbul

 What to Buy in Istanbul Spice Market